django-commons/django-typer/doc/source/shell_completion.rst

     is that you invoke the shellcompletion command in the same way you would invoke any commands you would like tab completions to work for.

 The installation script should be able to automatically detect your shell and install the appropriate scripts.
 If it is unable to do so you may force it to install for a specific shell by passing the shell name as an argument.
 Refer to the :mod:`~django_typer.management.commands.shellcompletion` for details.

-**After installation you will probably need to restart your shell or source the appropriate rc file.**
+**After installation you will need to restart your shell or source the appropriate rc file.**

 .. warning::